 - a.
 Trees located in a manner that provides maximum shade for pedestrians. - b.
 Tree and shrub spacing (and arrangement) shall be based on the landscape architect's recommendations. - c.
 Trees must be planted in areas five feet (5') and greater in width when such areas are located (i) between the back of curb and edge of sidewalk or (ii) between the edge of sidewalk and the public right-of-way line.
 Where both conditions occur, only one (1) condition shall require trees to be planted. - d.
 Shrubs, accents or groundcovers shall be planted in areas three feet (3') and greater in width. - e.
 A minimum of one (1) twenty-four-inch (24") box tree every thirty feet (30') on center or in equivalent groupings, except where driveways, sidewalks, or easements restrict planting. - f.
 A minimum of five (5) shrubs, groundcovers, or accents per tree. - g.
 Minimum thirty-five percent (35%) vegetative cover.
 Vegetative cover includes turf and all materials within the Plant Palette except for trees. - h.
-Any plant materials proposed which exceed the required quantities are excluded from the sizing requirements. - i.
-Shrubs, accents or groundcovers shall be located a minimum of thirty-six inches (36") from all public street lights and pull boxes.
-Trees shall be located a minimum of twenty-feet (20') from the outside base of the tree to all public street lights.
-Where possible, trees should be located a minimum of ten (10') from the outside base of the tree to all public street light pull boxes.
+Any plant materials proposed which exceed the required quantities are excluded from the sizing requirements. - Shrubs, accents or groundcovers shall be located a minimum of thirty-six inches (36") from all public street lights and pull boxes.
+Trees shall be located a minimum of twenty-feet (20') from the outside base of the tree to all public street lights and street light pull boxes.